nahoj/xontrib-take/README.md

 <p align="center">
-Make and cd into a dir, or fetch and cd into a git repo or archive file.
+A single command to create and cd into a dir, or into a fetched git repo or archive file.
 A port of Oh My Zsh's take command to Xonsh.
 </p>

 <p align="center">